 If you travel to Madrid in November you will find a month full of festivals, exhibitions, concerts and fairs that show the cultural greatness of the Spanish capital.

-1. Experience the religious feast of La Almudena
+1. Experience the religious festival of La Almudena

 I highly recommend taking a tour on one of Madrid's tourist buses to learn more about the Almudena Cathedral and other iconic places in the city.
 The cathedral also offers tours inside the temple, in which you can have an audio guide to complement your tour.

-When talking about Spain, we usually think of tapas, good food and, of course, flamenco.
-That rhythm that has taken the sounds of the country, the magic of its dancers and the tradition of many families that has been passed down from generation to generation.
+When we talk about Spain, we usually think of tapas, good food and, of course, flamenco.
+That rhythm that has taken the sounds of the country to all latitudes, the magic of its dancers and the tradition of many families that is passed down from generation to generation.

 For me, this is one of the essential artistic experiences in Madrid at any time of the year, not to say that it is mandatory for those who come from far away looking to discover the city.

 I recommend some shows:

 - Flamenco show at the Corral de la Morería in Madrid - From $ 58

 - Flamenco show at the Teatro Flamenco in Madrid - From $ 72.

 - Flamenco showat Torres Bermejas in Madrid - From $ 27.